 Web App Advantages

-- Accessibility — Web apps provide access to users on a wide range of devices, regardless of operating system, through the browser.
+- Accessibility — Web apps provide access to users on a wide range of devices, regardless of the operating system, through the browser.
+This means a wider audience and potentially a larger user base.

 - Cost-Effective Development — It’s less costly to develop web apps than mobile apps due to the smaller amount of development time required.
 This is largely due to only needing to build one version of a web app to serve all operating systems.